 - Is It Safe To Get A Flu Shot During Covid-19?

 In-Home Flu Shots With Drip Hydration

-Being fatigued is a regular side effect after a flu shot and is a sign that your vaccine is working as it should, and this symptom – along with any others you may experience – typically goes away within several days.
-To help you inoculate yourself and those around you from the flu, Drip Hydration brings safe flu shots right to your home at your convenience.
+Being fatigued is a normal side effect after a flu shot and is a sign that your vaccine is working as it should.
+Fatigue, along with any other symptoms you may experience, typically go away within several days.
+To help you protect yourself and those around you from the flu, Drip Hydration brings safe flu shots right to your home at your convenience.